Woon Sui Kut

 He was removed as an official from the 2004 Summer Olympics after signing off on a judge's report that failed to provide a reason for the disqualification of Aaron Peirsol in the 200 metre backstroke final.

-Woon died peacefully at the Changi General Hospital on 21 December 2013, at 4.34pm.
+Woon died at Changi General Hospital on 21 December 2013, at 4.34pm.
 He had died from complications after a fall at home a day before, and four days after returning from his officiating work at the 2013 Southeast Asian Games in Myanmar.